 The RHATT Watch

-Recall the Ratt!
-It’s Day 70 and the Red-face Ratt hasn’t resigned yet.
-The Rhatt Watch continues!
+Be cautious and protect your family.
+It’s Day 24 and Red-face Ratt hasn’t resigned yet.
+The Rhatt Watch Continues!